California-Planet-Search/cksgaia/README.md

 # Installation

-Download the mwdust models from
+Download a bunch of Milky Way dust models compiled by Bovy et al. (2015a)

 https://github.com/jobovy/mwdust